autoplot/documentation/javadoc/org/das2/dataset/XTagsVectorDataSet.md

-# org.das2.dataset.XTagsVectorDataSetCreate a VectorDataSet that is the X Tags of another DataSet.
-This is useful
+# org.das2.dataset.XTagsVectorDataSet

- for unifying the CurveRenderer and SymbolLineRenderer codes.
+Create a VectorDataSet that is the X Tags of another DataSet.
+This is useful for unifying the CurveRenderer and SymbolLineRenderer codes.

-XTagsVectorDataSet( org.das2.dataset.DataSet dataset )
+# XTagsVectorDataSet( org.das2.dataset.DataSet dataset )
 Creates a new instance of XTagsVectorDataSet

 ***